 Struggling with hearing?
 Request a hearing test appointment today.

 The World Health Organisation (WHO) recently shared some alarming news.
 It is thought that 1.1 billion young people are at risk of potentially life-altering hearing loss due to loud noise exposure.
-WHO defines this noise-induced hearing loss as being caused by either:
+Wearing headphones can cause hearing loss, but it’s not the headphones themselves that are the problem.
+It’s the volume of the audio that the user is listening to that can lead to hearing damage.

-• Sustained exposure to moderately loud noise — 85 decibels for eight hours.
+- Sustained exposure to moderately loud noise — 85 decibels for eight hours.

-• Short-term exposure to very loud noise — 15 minutes listening to sound above 100 decibels.
+- Short-term exposure to very loud noise — 15 minutes listening to sound above 100 decibels.

 But why are young people at such high risk of noise-induced hearing loss?
 While WHO outlines risk factors such as bars, clubs and music venues as causing hearing damage, the biggest problem faced is through listening to loud music using headphones on a smart device.

-Headphones and Hearing Loss
+Headphones and Hearing Loss – are headphones ‘bad’ for your ears?

-Data shows that those under 35s are more likely to listen to music using mobile devices than other age demographics.
-Of those, WHO suggests 50% are listening to music while wearing headphones that are too loud.
 Many young people are blasting out their music at maximum volume.
 Figures show they do this at a much higher rate than older individuals.
 Loud music through headphones can damage the inner ear and cause hearing loss.

 On an Apple iPhone, the maximum volume while wearing headphones is equal to 102 decibels.
 This means that hearing damage can occur after listening to just a few songs at this range.
 Even at lower ranges, it’s easy to be within unsafe levels.